Getter05/Getter05/README.md

-Hey, it's Matthew Getter
+Hey, it's Matthew Getter.
-I'm a homechool student and am interested in coding so I took a class on it from bethel tech this year I'm a senior and can't decide between trying to be an engineer or maybe looking into cyber-security In my free time I enjoy swimming competitively, riding dirt bikes and snowboarding with friends I'm looking foward to the rest of this year!
+I'm a homechool student and am interested in coding so I took a class on it from bethel tech this year

+I'm a senior and haven't decide between trying to be an engineer at Virginia Tech or maybe continuing with cyber security with Bethel

+In my free time I enjoy swimming competitively, riding dirt bikes and snowboarding with friends

+I'm looking foward to the rest of this year!